dhaval070/nhtsa/README.md

 # nhtsa
 This is a REST API developed in Lumen framework written in PHP.<br/>
-It returns vehicles crash ratings by querying nhtsa open URL.
+It returns vehicles crash test ratings by querying nhtsa open URL.

 INSTALL:
 -------